ibmresilient/resilient-community-apps/fn_aws_iam/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* To use the functions, the Resilient playbook designer should create a new Incident tab containing the data tables.
+* To use the functions, the SOAR playbook designer should create a new Incident tab containing the data tables.
 Drag the AWS IAM data tables on to the layout and click Save as shown in the screenshot below:
   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

 ---